 Summer Swimming Supplies

-Other items stored in a linen closet are beach towels, goggles, sunscreen, etc...
-They should have their own bin or area on the shelf.
-An open bin works great for bottle items that are quick to grab.
-Folded beach towels on a far corner of the shelf when not used to help keep them clean and away from possible use.
-I prefer to place the water shoes (Affiliate Link) near the other shoes (Affiliate Link) closest to the front door because they can make a mess if they are brought to the far end of the home.
+Other items stored in the linen closet include beach towels, goggles, and sunscreen.
+They should have their own bin or shelf area.
+An open bin works well for quick-grab bottle items.
+Folded beach towels in a far corner of the shelf when not in use to help keep them clean and out of the way.
+I prefer to place the water shoes (affiliate) near the other shoes (affiliate), closest to the front door, because they can make a mess if they are brought to the far end of the home.
 If you have a mudroom, you can add these supplies there instead of the linen closet.
-Summer swimming supplies can be stored in the garage (Affiliate Link).
+Summer swimming supplies can be stored in the garage (affiliate).
 However, the towels and sensitivity-to-temperature items should be stored in the linen closet.

 First Aid Kit